linkerd/linkerd/linkerd/docs/namer.md

-namespace | yes | The Kubernetes namespace. port-name | yes | The port name. svc-name | yes | The name of the service.
+namespace | yes | The Kubernetes namespace. port-name | yes | The port name. svc-name | yes | The name of the service. label-value | yes if `labelSelector` is defined | The label value used to filter services.

 <a name="marathon"></a>